PV Weltmeister 2011

 CLICK on graph for enlargement

-of the bars represent cumulative new installations reported since Jan, 1 2010 per Bundesland.
+of the bars represent cumulative new installations reported since Jan.
+1 up till September 30, 2011, per Bundesland.

 "Reports of the death of the German solar industry have been greatly exaggerated."